swiftlang/swift-evolution/proposals/NNNN-task-cancellation-shields.md

 Unstructured tasks, as well as the use of `withUnsafeCurrentTask`, offer a way to obtain a task handle which may be interacted with outside of the task.

-For example, you may obtain a task handle a an unstructured task, which then immediately enters a task cancellation shield scope:
+For example, you may obtain a task handle for an unstructured task, which then immediately enters a task cancellation shield scope:

 ```swift
 let task = Task {